MineralsCloud/QuantumESPRESSOBase.jl/docs/src/developers/contributing.md

 (or open a new one) for the problem you want to solve.
 Then, _before_ spending too much time on it, discuss what you are planning to do in the issue to see if other contributors are fine with your proposed changes.
-Getting feedback early can improve code quality, and avoid time spent writing code that does not get merged into QuantumESPRESSOBase.
+Getting feedback early can improve code quality and avoid time spent writing code that does not get merged into QuantumESPRESSOBase.

 !!! tip